-I honestly think a huge mistake that London tourists make is to only visit the city’s most popular museums, like the British Museum and the Natural History Museum.
-Don’t get me wrong, they have some interesting items there (albeit, many stolen, but that’s for another article) but you’re missing out on plenty of unique museums in London that are absolutely worth a visit.
+I honestly think a huge mistake that London tourists make is to only visit the city’s most popular museums, like the British Museum and the London Transport Museum.
+Don’t get me wrong, they have some interesting items there (albeit, in the case of the British Museum, many stolen ones, but that’s for another article) but you’re missing out on plenty of unique museums in London that are absolutely worth a visit.

 This list covers some of the most interesting and unique museums that you should add to your itinerary.